isomerpages/govtech-stp/_faq/1-main.md

 #### 11. Can I use the fast lane to come to Singapore for long-term work?

-The fast lane is only for short term essential business and official travel, and not for long-term work.
+The fast lane is only for short-term essential business and official travel, and not for long-term work.
 Travellers seeking to enter Singapore for long-term work may wish to visit <https://www.mom.gov.sg/passes-and-permits> for more information on a separate scheme.

 #### 12. Can I use the fast lane to come to Singapore for long-term study?